RobinMalfait/taco/README.md

 taco add test -- npm run test
 ```

 So what happened here?
-We created aliases.
+We created aliases!

-`~/.config/taco/taco.json`
+This is what the config looks like in `~/.config/taco/taco.json`
 ```json
 {
   "projects": {